sgowrishetty/resume-checklist/README.md

 - ✅ **Text File Test:** Export the resume text to a .txt file; check for weird characters and symbols.
 No robo-confusion allowed.
 - ✅ **Verb Verve:** Power up with action words.
 Be the superhero your resume deserves!
 - ✅ **Quantify Quest:** Measure everything in impact.
 Quantify achievements but don't turn it into a math class.
 No one wants resume calculus.
 - ✅ **Skillful Showdown:** Showcase only the skills that are the heroes of the job description.
-Leave the extras in the Batcave.
+Leave the extras in the Bat-cave.
 - ✅ **Section Selection:** Keep only the impressive sections – Experience, Projects, Education, and Technical Skills.
 It's a resume, not a novel.
 - ✅ **Customize Customize Customize:** Customize for each job, like you're writing a different love letter each time.
-PRO TIP: If you are into LaTeX, use this [tool](https://www.linkedin.com/pulse/create-perfect-resume-each-application-using-latex-git-john-rodgers-zbh9f/) from John for easy customization.
+LaTeX lovers, John's got your back with this neat [tool](https://www.linkedin.com/pulse/create-perfect-resume-each-application-using-latex-git-john-rodgers-zbh9f/) for easy customization.
 - ✅ **Typo Tango:** Proofread like your English teacher is watching.
 Typos are like spinach in your teeth during a date.
 - ✅ **Modern Minimalist:** Keep your resume between **475-600** words.
 Yes, it's been [researched](https://cultivatedculture.com/resume-statistics/)!